4.3 Periods to Be Presented in Pro Forma Financial Statements

 would normally need to provide B’s separate interim

-8-K. However, if such information was previously filed
+8-K. However, if such financial statements were

-substantially the same information because the omitted
+be deemed substantially the same information because the

-period of B (i.e., April 1, 20X3, through June 30, 20X3)
+omitted period of B (i.e., April 1, 20X3, through June

-is less than two quarters (see Section
+30, 20X3) is less than two quarters (see Section

 2.5.3.1).
 In the absence of significant

-events, B’s updated interim financial information would
+events, B’s updated interim financial statements would

 not be required in the Form 8-K. Accordingly, R does not